Internal resistance to apartheid: Background

-Resistance goes underground in the 1960s

 The Sharpeville Massacre

 In 1958 a group of disenchanted ANC members broke away from the ANC and formed the Pan Africanist Congress of Azania (PAC) in 1959.
 First on the PAC's agenda was a series of nationwide demonstrations against the pass laws.
 The PAC called for blacks to demonstrate against pass books on 21 March 1960.
 One of the mass demonstrations organised by the PAC took place at Sharpeville, a township near Vereeniging.
 The size of the crowd was estimated to be 20,000 people.
 The crowd converged on the Sharpeville police station, singing and offering themselves up for arrest for not carrying their pass books.
-A group of about 300 police panicked and opened fire on the demonstrators after the crowd trampled down the fence surrounding the police station., killing 69 people and injuring 186.
+A group of police officers panicked and opened fire on the demonstrators shortly after the crowd approached the police station, killing 69 people and injuring 186.
 All the victims were black, and most of them had been shot in the back.
 Many witnesses stated that the crowd was not violent, but Colonel J. Pienaar, the senior police officer in charge on the day, said: "Hordes of natives surrounded the police station.
 My car was struck with a stone.
 If they do these things they must learn their lesson the hard way."
 The event became known as the Sharpeville massacre.
 In the aftermath the government banned the African National Congress (ANC) and the PAC.